 The transfer from the general fund to the debt service fund was to pay the annual principal and interest of the certificates of participation.
-The transfer to the general fund from the special revenue fund was to cover indirect costs.
+The transfer from the nonmajor fund to the general fund was to pay for indirect expenses.